CrimsonMods/CrimsonClans/README.md

 ## If this is set to true, clans will be unable to invite players to their clan during raid time.
 # Setting type: Boolean
 # Default value: true
-Join = true
+Invite = true

 ## If this is set to true, clans will be unable to be created during raid time.
 # Setting type: Boolean
 # Default value: true
 Create = true

-## If this is set to true, players will not be able to change clan details during raid time.
+## If this is set to true, clans will not be able to change their details during raid time.
 # Setting type: Boolean
 # Default value: true
 Edit = true